Ephraim-Kamau/resort/README.md

 #### By **Ephraim Kamau**

 ## Description
-<p>Island Vibes Resort is a one of a kind resort nestled away in the sceninc and idyllic island of the Maldives.</p>
+<p>Island Vibes Resort is a one of a kind resort nestled away in the scenic and idyllic island of the Maldives.</p>
 <p>Some of its features are:</p>
 <ul>
 <li>It has majestic views of the ocean.</li>